stephenjohnlimb/ek9/CONTRIBUTING.md

 # Contributing to EK9

 Any sort of positive contribution is welcome.
+Whether it is improvements to documentation, testing, **coding** and
+especially:
-Whether it is improvements to documentation, testing, **coding** and especially 'fuzzing' as this is a major knowledge gap at present.
+  - 'fuzzing' as this is a major knowledge gap at present.
+  - 'ANTL4 grammar' this is an arrea where many eyes make a big difference

+On the documentation side, any improvements to the website or these "*.md" documents in terms of:
+  - typo corrections
+  - better more succinct grammar
+  - clearer wording and explanations

 ## Code of Conduct
 See contribution [ code of conduct](CODE_OF_CONDUCT.md) for details of what conduct is acceptable.